Cray-HPE/docs-sat/docs/install.md

 *Create Internal User Accounts in the Keycloak Shasta Realm* in the CSM product documentation.
 For additional information on SAT authentication, see *System Security and Authentication* in the CSM documentation.

-**NOTE:** This procedure is only required after initially installing SAT.
-It is not required after upgrading SAT.

 #### Description of SAT Command Authentication Types